The Men Who Stare at Goats: Book synopsis

 The book's first five chapters examine the efforts of a handful of U.S. Army officers in the late 1970s and early 1980s to exploit paranormal phenomena, New Age philosophy, and elements of the human potential movement to enhance U.S. military intelligence-gathering capabilities as well as overall operational effectiveness.
 These include the First Earth Battalion Operations Manual (1979) and a "psychic spy unit" established by Army Intelligence at Fort Meade, Maryland, in the late 1970s.
 (This was the Stargate Project, which the book never mentions by name.)
 Ronson is put on the historical trail of the "men who stare at goats"—Special Forces soldiers who supposedly experimented with psychic powers against de-bleated goats at Fort Bragg, North Carolina, at the now-decommissioned "Goat Lab" medical training facility.
 He examines, and dispenses with, several candidates for the legendary "master sergeant" (Chapter 2) who was reported to have killed a goat simply by staring at it, in the earliest days of the program.
 A martial arts instructor named Guy Savelli claims to be the master sergeant in question.

-In the middle third of the book (Chapters 6–11), the author leaps to the present day—i.e., 2004, just after the Abu Ghraib abuse revelations—and attempts to make connections between the earlier (now terminated, and mostly discredited) military programs and the abuses resulting from the post-9/11 War on Terror (Abu Ghraib, Guantanamo Bay, psyops in Iraq, etc.).
-This includes the use of the children's song "I Love You" from Barney & Friends on Iraqi prisoners-of-war.
+In the middle third of the book (Chapters 6–11), the author leaps to the present day—i.e., 2004, just after the Abu Ghraib abuse revelations—and attempts to make connections between the earlier (now terminated, and mostly discredited) military programs and the abuses resulting from the post–9/11 war on terror (Abu Ghraib, Guantanamo Bay, psyops in Iraq, etc.).
+This includes the use of the children's song "I Love You" from Barney & Friends on Iraqi prisoners of war.
 A purported linking element is the alleged use of music and subliminal messaging at the 1993 Waco siege and other FBI operations.
 Another is the private business "franchises" and consultancies that retired members of the "psychic unit" later pursued as civilians.
-A connection is also proposed between these "privatized" psychics and the mass-suicide of members of the Heaven's Gate cult in 1997.
+A connection is also proposed between these "privatized" psychics and the mass suicide of members of the Heaven's Gate cult in 1997.

-The final section of the book (Chapters 13–16) leaps backward to the 1950s and attempts to connect the Army psychic program, and later interrogation techniques, with the CIA's MK-ULTRA "mind control" research program and the notorious death of Army researcher Frank Olson in 1953.
+The final section of the book (Chapters 13–16) leaps backward to the 1950s and attempts to connect the Army psychic program, and later interrogation techniques, with the CIA's MKUltra "mind control" research program and the notorious death of Army researcher Frank Olson in 1953.
 Ronson spends time with Olson's son Eric as he attempts to uncover the mystery of his father's death.
 Eric suggests that Frank Olson was murdered, not simply because he knew too much but, rather, that he was having a crisis of conscience and seriously entertaining the notion of going public with all that he knew.
 The narrative ends with the suggestion that the "psychic warriors" are now back in business working for the U.S. military again, possibly in support of assassinations.